-Mental Health Awareness Month is celebrated every May and this year we pulled together some of our favorites that touch upon the subject.
+Mental Health Awareness Month is celebrated every May.
 From young adult, fiction and non-fiction selections, there’s something on this list that will help you understand what it’s like to live with mental illness.

 Life Inside My Mind edited by Jessica Burkhart

 This very important anthology focuses solely on mental health and is not to be missed.
 With essays from 31 of today’s best YA authors, readers get a glimpse into the writers’ personal mental health struggles.
 These essays focus on true events including topics of PTSD, OCD, alcoholism, drug addiction and more.
 This book will help readers understand that they are truly not alone and that their struggles and feelings about mental health issues are valid.

 One Flew Over the Cuckoo’s Nest by Ken Kesey

 An international bestseller, One Flew Over the Cuckoo’s Nest takes readers on a ride they’ll never forget.
 Randle Patrick McMurphy is larger than life.
 He’s also at odds with the mental institution in which he resides and breaks every rule in the book.
 Nurse Ratched will have to pull out the big weapons in order to keep the place peaceful for patients and restore order in the mental ward.

 Searching for Normal: The Story of a Girl Gone Too Soon by Karen Meadows

 Part memoir, part self-help and completely emotional, Searching for Normal is the story of the author’s daughter’s fight with mental illness.
 Through entries from Sadie’s diary, to helpful information that Karen Meadows wished she had when their family was in the throes of their trauma, this is a book for struggling teens and parents alike.